-How Substring Works in Microsoft Flow
+How Does Substring Work in Microsoft Flow?

 This looks relatively standard, but the one part of this that might throw you off is the length parameter.
 In normal conditions, the length of the string would simply be exactly that, the length of the entire string you are trying to pull a substring out of.
 However, in this case, if we wanted to subtract a file extension from the name of a file, it would not work.

 We want to extract “docx” from the string.
 Typically, we could use the string as the “text” parameter (which would be MyWordDocument.docx), start index would be the index in which the period is, and length would be the entire length of the string.
 If we do this, we will encounter an error saying that the length parameter we used cannot be longer than the length of the string itself.

 There’s a reason this happens — the length is assumed from the starting index.
 If we had a starting index of 5 and the length of the string was 8, we would come out with a length of 13 instead of the original length of 8, resulting in the error.

 How to Use Substring without Error

 In order to remedy this problem, we need to do a couple of extra steps.
 Let’s initialize four parameters in our Microsoft Flow: FileExtension, IndexOfPeriod, LengthOfString, and NewLength as shown below.